Massachusetts August 23, 2019

 4. Marini Farm, Ipswich

 Expect to get wonderfully discombobulated at Marini Farm as you make your way through 8 acres of corn and ten miles of pathways.
 They have flashlight events on the weekends for an extra dose of excitement, so don’t miss your chance to check out this fun and interactive corn maze.
-(259 Linebrook Road)
+For more information, check out their

 5. Davis Mega Maze, Sterling

 This maze is the king of all corn mazes.
 CNN has called the Davis Farm Mega Maze the best in the world, and it’s easy to see why.
 With 8 acres of corn, 3 miles of paths and 7 "maze levels," you’ll be absolutely wowed by this attraction.
 The maze is so big that you can expect to find lawn games, food stands and even a zip line inside the corn.
-(145 Redstone Hill Road, Sterling)
+For more information, check out their

 6. Nessralla Farm, Halifax

 This maze is more challenging and great for adults and teens looking for an autumn adventure.
-The attraction opens on September 15 and you can visit between 10 a.m. and 6 p.m. on Friday, Saturday and Sunday though October.
+The attraction opens on September 14 and you can visit between 10 a.m. and 6 p.m. on Friday, Saturday and Sunday through October.
 While you’re there, hop on a hay ride, check out the hay bale pyramid and play games.
 Young visitors can play in the bouncy house and even hitch a ride on a kiddie train.
+For more information, check out their

 7. Connors Farm, Danvers

 This seven-acre maze is located on a 112-year-old working farm.
 This year’s maze is fashioned in honor of race car legend Bentley Warren.
 After exploring the twists and turns of the massive maze, visitors can test their skills at pumpkin bowling, hang out with the farm animals, enjoy a hayride and other awesome fall-themed activities.
-(30 Valley Road, Danvers)
+For more information, check out their

 8. C&C Reading Farm, West Bridgewater (Formerly Billingsgate Farm)

 Formerly Billingsgate Farm in Plympton, C&C Reading Farm in West Bridgewater offers an array of fun fall activities and a killer corn maze.
 This year’s theme is space exploration and this maze is definitely…out of this world.
 It spans over three acres of twisting pathways and interactive puzzles.
 The farm also hosts flashlight nights in the maze.
-(175 East Center Street, West Bridgewater)
+For more information, check out their

 9. Krochmal Farm

 Krochmal Farm’s annual Pumpkin Festival includes a fun corn maze, hay rides, pony rides and a petting area.
-There’s free parking and free admission for all, though some activities do cost a buck or two (pony rides are $1).
-They’re open Saturday and Sunday from September 23 to October 29.
-(81 Jennie’s Way, Tewksbury)
+There’s free parking and free admission for all, though some activities do cost a few dollars (pony rides are $5).
+They’re open Saturday and Sunday from September 21 to October 27.
+For more information, check out their

 10. Crescent Farms, Bradford

 This nine-acre farm is open daily through October and is a great autumn day trip destination.
 They offer hay rides, family pumpkin picking, a bakery stocked with pastries and apple cider donuts and a great corn maze.
-Bring your flashlights after dusk for to wander through the corn stalks under the stars.
+Bring your flashlights after dusk to wander through the corn stalks under the stars.
+For more information, check out their

 11. Flint Farm, Mansfield

 The Flint Farm corn maze ends in an ice cream shop, which is more than enough reason to visit this fall.
 The maze is open from noon to 5 p.m. each day.
-The theme this year is "Buy Fresh, Buy Local."
+For more information, check out their

 12. Hanson’s Farm, Framingham